-At all violation levels the student/athlete must enroll in and be working toward completion of:

-- an assessment conducted or supervised by a licensed chemical dependency counselor approved by the Ohio Department of Alcohol & Drug addiction Services and - any education or counseling recommended by the counselor to its completion.
+Consequences for Violations: At all violation levels the student/athlete must enroll in and be working toward completion of: 1) an assessment conducted or supervised by a licensed chemical dependency counselor approved by the Ohio Department of Alcohol & Drug Addiction Services, and 2) any education, counseling or recovery program recommended by the counselor to its completion.
 If an athlete refuses to be assessed by a licensed chemical dependency counselor, refuses to follow the recommendations of the counselor, and/or fails to provide documentation showing enrollment, active participation and completion in a prescribed program, then the athlete will be denied participation until the prescribed program is completed.
 The student/athlete and parent(s)/guardian(s) must be willing to waive all rights to privacy and allow the Athletic Director to monitor the progress of the assessment program and report any failure of compliance to the building principal.
-In the event that the student/athlete and parent(s)/guardian(s) revokes such rights, then participation, (including in season and out of season activities) may be denied by the

-Athletic Director until the appropriate documentation is provided.
+In the event that the student/athlete and parent(s)/guardian(s) revoke such rights, then participation (including in-season and out-of-season activities) may be denied by the Athletic Director until the appropriate documentation is provided.
 Any cost for the assessment and follow-up program shall be the responsibility of the student/athlete and parent(s)/guardian(s).

-1. First Offense during the student's school career
+A. First Offense during the student's school career

-- a.
-Loss of any leadership position activities for the remainder of the year and may not receive MVP or other post-activity school honors. - b.
+- 1. Loss of any leadership position activities for the remainder of the year and may not receive MVP or other post-activity school honors. - 2.
 Suspension from 30% of the scheduled regular season athletic contests.
-Any partial game suspensions shall round to the next whole game (Ex: 2.1 = 3). - For non-athletic groups which are competition or performance- based the Coach/Director of that activity shall recommend an appropriate consequence directly to the Principal.
-Middle School violations will be handled per the Middle School handbook. - c.
-The percentage of suspension not completed would carry over to the next season/activity. - d.
-During the violation period, the athlete shall be permitted to practice with the team, but shall be denied to travel with the team, dress for the event no privilege of sitting with the team at the event.
+Any partial game suspensions shall round to the next whole game (Ex: 2.1=3).

+For non-athletic groups which are competition or performance-based, the

+Coach/Director of that activity shall recommend an appropriate consequence directly to the Principal.

+- 3. The percentage of suspension not completed would carry over to the next season/activity. - 4.
+During the violation period, the athlete shall be permitted to practice with the team but shall be denied to travel, dress for games and the privilege to sit with the team on the team bench during games.

-2. Second Offense during the student's school career
+B. Second Offense during the student's school career

-- a.
-Loss of any leadership position activities for the remainder of the year and may not receive MVP or other post-activity school honors. - b.
+- 1. Loss of any leadership position activities for the remainder of the year and may not receive MVP or other post-activity school honors. - 2.
 Suspension from 50% of the scheduled regular season athletic contests.
-Any partial game suspensions shall round to the next whole game (Ex: 2.1 = 3). - i.
-For non-athletic groups which are competition or performance- based the Coach/Director of that activity shall recommend an appropriate consequence directly to the Principal. - c.
-The percentage of suspension not completed would carry over to the next season/activity. - d.
-During the violation period, the athlete shall be permitted to practice with the team, but shall be denied to travel with the team, dress for the event no privilege of sitting with the team at the event.
+Any partial game suspensions shall round to the next whole game (Ex: 2.1=3).

+For non-athletic groups which are competition or performance-based, the

+Coach/Director of that activity shall recommend an appropriate consequence directly to the Principal.

+- 3. The percentage of suspension not completed would carry over to the next season/activity. - 4.
+During the violation period, the athlete shall be permitted to practice with the team but shall be denied to travel, dress for games and the privilege to sit with the team on the team bench during games.

-3. Third Offense during the student's school career
+C. Third Offense during the student's school career

-- a.
-The student is removed from all extracurricular activities for one calendar year of the date of the infraction meeting.
+- 1. The student is removed from all extracurricular activities for one calendar year of the date of the infraction meeting. - 2.
 After one year of the suspension has been served, the student may apply to the Athletic Director for reinstatement.
 The final determination of reinstatement is at the sole discretion of the Athletic Director and Principal.
-The student may apply each year for reinstatement. - 4.
+The student may apply each year for reinstatement.

 Appeals: Suspension from extracurricular activities may be appealed to the principal according to the District's "due process" guidelines.